 For this section, let’s use Semrush to understand the process as it does most of the work for you and is one of the easiest tools to conduct a backlink audit.

-Simply go to the “Backlink Audit” option under the “Link Building” and enter the domain that you want to analyze.
-With a paid plan, you can analyze multiple domains, while with a free plan you can analyze only one.
+Simply go to the “Backlink Audit” option under “Link Building” and enter the domain that you want to analyze.
+With a paid plan, you can analyze multiple domains, while with a free plan, you can analyze only one.

 - Number of backlinks